Electrical-Extrusion/sprint-4/Objective 6 - Following Packet Streams.md

 ## Required Resources

 ## I Do
-Packet data is really only useful when it can be combined with the other packets in a transmission, to give a fuller picture of
+Packet data is really only useful when it can be combined with the other packets in a transmission, to give a full understanding of the data being transmitted.

+Using a packet capture utility (Wireshark), you can easily

 ## We Do